By Diane Hwang

-With so many Americans living with some form of this condition, you might think that diabetes has “gone mainstream,” and that the public at large has a better understanding of the disease.
-But unfortunately, that still is not the case.
+With so many of us living with some form of this condition, you might think that diabetes has “gone mainstream,” and that the public at large has a better understanding of the disease.
+But unfortunately, that is not the case.

-Even today, there are still many who believe a variety of diabetes myths.
-Let’s bust these myths today so you and your loved ones can better understand this complicated illness.
+Even today, there are still many who believe a variety of myths about diabetes.
+Let’s bust these myths today so you and your loved ones can better understand this condition!

 Myth #1: Does Eating Sugar Cause Diabetes?